How to Make a Traditional Portuguese Breakfast at Home

 If you’re looking for healthier choices, get fresh fruits, muesli, and eggs.
 These are getting more popular, especially with the younger crowd in Portugal.

-With these ingredients and tools, you’re set to start your day like a true Portuguese.
-Remember, choose fresh, local products for the best taste of a traditional Portuguese breakfast.
+With these ingredients and tools, you’re ready to start your day like a true Portuguese.
+Choose fresh, local products for the best taste of a traditional Portuguese breakfast.

 The Art of Portuguese Coffee Preparation